New Habitat ; relocating endangered species to safer grounds

 This series is about relocating endangered animals to safer grounds.

-So the Reticulated Giraffes for instance found a new home at Geysir Iceland whereas the Emperor Penguins photographed in Hindeloopen Holland look like the never left Antarctica.
-Stark contrast in the series is provided by "Lost Habitat Borneo" asserting the need for safer grounds.
+So the Rothschilds Giraffes found a new home at Geysir Iceland whereas the Emperor Penguins photographed in Hindeloopen Holland look like the never left Antarctica.